openvinotoolkit/openvino/docs/notebooks/nuextract-structure-extraction-with-output.rst

 .. parsed-literal::

-    2024-09-24 01:56:02.315697: I tensorflow/core/util/port.cc:110] oneDNN custom operations are on.
-You may see slightly different numerical results due to floating-point round-off errors from different computation orders.
-To turn them off, set the environment variable `TF_ENABLE_ONEDNN_OPTS=0`.
-    2024-09-24 01:56:02.348697: I tensorflow/core/platform/cpu_feature_guard.cc:182] This TensorFlow binary is optimized to use available CPU instructions in performance-critical operations.
-    To enable the following instructions: AVX2 AVX512F AVX512_VNNI FMA, in other operations, rebuild TensorFlow with the appropriate compiler flags.
-    2024-09-24 01:56:02.867203: W tensorflow/compiler/tf2tensorrt/utils/py_utils.cc:38] TF-TRT Warning: Could not find TensorRT
     Framework not specified.
 Using pt to export the model.
-    Using framework PyTorch: 2.2.2+cpu
+    Using framework PyTorch: 2.3.1+cpu
     Overriding 1 configuration item(s)
     	- use_cache -> True
     We detected that you are passing `past_key_values` as a tuple and this is deprecated and will be removed in v4.43.
 Please use an appropriate `Cache` class (https://huggingface.co/docs/transformers/v4.41.3/en/internal/generation_utils#transformers.Cache)
-    /opt/home/k8sworker/ci-ai/cibuilds/ov-notebook/OVNotebookOps-780/.workspace/scm/ov-notebook/.venv/lib/python3.8/site-packages/optimum/exporters/openvino/model_patcher.py:489: TracerWarning: Converting a tensor to a Python boolean might cause the trace to be incorrect.
+    /home/ytarkan/miniconda3/envs/ov_notebooks_env/lib/python3.9/site-packages/optimum/exporters/openvino/model_patcher.py:489: TracerWarning: Converting a tensor to a Python boolean might cause the trace to be incorrect.
 We can't record the data flow of Python values, so this value will be treated as a constant in the future.
 This means that the trace might not generalize to other inputs! if sequence_length != 1:
-    /opt/home/k8sworker/ci-ai/cibuilds/ov-notebook/OVNotebookOps-780/.workspace/scm/ov-notebook/.venv/lib/python3.8/site-packages/transformers/models/qwen2/modeling_qwen2.py:165: TracerWarning: Converting a tensor to a Python boolean might cause the trace to be incorrect.
+    /home/ytarkan/miniconda3/envs/ov_notebooks_env/lib/python3.9/site-packages/transformers/models/qwen2/modeling_qwen2.py:110: TracerWarning: Converting a tensor to a Python boolean might cause the trace to be incorrect.
 We can't record the data flow of Python values, so this value will be treated as a constant in the future.
 This means that the trace might not generalize to other inputs! if seq_len > self.max_seq_len_cached:
-    Set tokenizer padding side to left for `text-generation-with-past` task.

 .. parsed-literal::

-    [2KMixed-Precision assignment ━━━━━━━━━━━━━━━━━━━━ 100% 168/168 • 0:00:02 • 0:00:00
+    [2KMixed-Precision assignment [90m━━━━━━━━━━━━━━━━━━━━[0m [35m100%[0m [36m168/168[0m • [36m0:00:01[0m • [36m0:00:00[0m• [36m0:00:01[0m
-    INFO:nncf:Statistics of the bitwidth distribution:
+    [?25hINFO:nncf:Statistics of the bitwidth distribution:
     ┍━━━━━━━━━━━━━━━━┯━━━━━━━━━━━━━━━━━━━━━━━━━━━━━┯━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━┑
     │   Num bits (N) │ % all parameters (layers)   │ % ratio-defining parameters (layers)   │
     ┝━━━━━━━━━━━━━━━━┿━━━━━━━━━━━━━━━━━━━━━━━━━━━━━┿━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━┥